michaeldoye/michaeldoye.github.io/_posts/2015-07-09-cpanel-chron-job-backup-mysql-send-email.md

 ---
 layout: post
-title: Cpanel chron job to backup MySql and send to email
+title: Cpanel chron job to backup MySQL and send to email
 published: true
 tags:
   - php
   - cpanel
   - linux
 ---
-I had an idea for (semi) redundancy for one of our larger projects - an ECommerce store running on a  WordPress installation.
+I had an idea for (semi) redundancy for one of our larger projects - an E-commerce store running on a WordPress installation.

 In a nutshell the idea involves duplicating the account on another server and when receiving a notification from a monitoring tool that the server is down, we would change the domains `A` record to point to the backup server.
 There would still be few minutes of downtime but it would be minimal.

-I realized I would need some way of synchronising the the MySql databases between the production and back-up servers.
+I realized I would need some way of synchronising the the MySQL databases between the production and back-up servers.
 This would be pretty important, considering the type of website - order numbers etc.

 The site runs on Linux, with CentOS and Cpanel.
 Through the Cpanel interface you can schedule cron Jobs that will run a given command.
-This would be perfect for getting a backup of the MySql database and saving it off-site.
+This would be perfect for getting a backup of the MySQL database and saving it off-site.

 ![image of chron here](http://i.imgur.com/fV2obi3.png)